 However, a strongly partisan view is unhelpful to making any progress in this, or any other part, of science.
 Progress requires a dialogue between advocates of differing positions.
 I wish to put down a marker that says: “Peace.
 Nobody won.
 Stop fighting.”
 That’s not to say there won’t be criticism; there must be, otherwise there can never be progress.

 To establish a dialogue, I invited seven *stars* of the field to respond to my criticisms and questions

 : Daryl Bem, Susan Blackmore, Stanley Krippner, Dean Radin, Hal Puthoff, Rupert Sheldrake, and Adrian Parker.
 Warm thanks to one and all.

 Evidence, critique, new theories

-I present evidence, critique it, and present new theories based on that evidence.
-I use verbatim quotations to represent the views of advocates concerning specific claims.
+In this book, I present evidence, critique, and new theories.
+Whenever possible, I use verbatim quotations of advocates concerning specific claims.
 Nobody can ever legitimately say that a claim has been ‘disproved’; if the truth of a claim is undecided, it is only possible to say that it is neither confirmed nor disconfirmed.

 “The paranormal is normal.
 Psychic and mystic experiences are frequent even in modern urban industrial society.
 The majority of the population has had some such experience, a substantial minority has had more than just an occasional experience, and a respectable proportion of the population has such experiences frequently.
 Any phenomenon with incidence as widespread as the paranormal deserves more careful and intensive research than it has received up to now….People who have paranormal experiences, even frequent such experiences, are not kooks.
 They are not sick, they are not deviants, they are not social misfits, they are not schizophrenics.
 In fact, they may be more emotionally healthy than those who do not have such experiences.”
 (Greeley 1975: 7)